 - Obese BMI is 30 or higher

-There are also 3 classifications of obesity: severe, morbid, and super.
-Each of them has BMI ranges.
+There are also 3 classifications of obesity: severe, morbid, and super, each with its own BMI range.

 This causes visceral fat to accumulate deep within the abdominal cavity, surrounding the internal organs.
 This fat secretes chemicals that circulate through the liver, causing metabolic problems such as diabetes.